Juanmadiaz45/oncologic-clinic-backend/README.md

 This project is a backend developed with Spring Boot that allows consuming information from the final project database, Clínica OncoLogic, using Hibernate through Spring Data JPA.

-The main objective is to learn how to integrate JPA into a realistic project, including entity configuration, relationship definition, and repository creation to handle data persistence.

 ### Technologies Used

 - Java 17